Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

 The naming convention you choose for your wrapper class, such as "WrapTextBox," is flexible and can be customized according to your preference and coding standards.
-The term "Wrap" in the class name is often used to indicate that the class serves as a wrapper or encapsulation for another class or object.
+The term "Wrap" in the class name often indicates that the class serves as a wrapper or encapsulation for another class or object.

 By declaring the TextBox instance with the WithEvents keyword in the WrapTextBox class, you establish a direct connection between the TextBox object on the form and the event handlers within the WrapTextBox class.
 This allows the WrapTextBox class to capture and execute the event subroutines associated with the TextBox on the Form.